pypy/pypy.org/posts/2022/12/pydrofoil.rst

 reasonably good garbage collector and a reusable just-in-time compiler.
 Therefore combining the two projects in many ways felt natural.

-Pydrofoil generates RPython code by parsing Sail's JIB representation, which are an intermediate language that the Sail compiler uses to represent the input programs.
-At this stage, the Sail programs have already been parsed, type-checked and optimized by the Sail compiler, therefore Pydrofoil doesn't have to do these tasks.
+Pydrofoil generates RPython code by parsing Sail's JIB representation: an intermediate language that the Sail compiler uses to represent the input programs.
+When producing JIB, the Sail programs have already been parsed, type-checked and optimized by the Sail compiler, therefore Pydrofoil doesn't have to do these tasks.
 Pydrofoil parses the JIB files, does some minor transformations and then produces RPython code from them.